Resources / Study Break

 Stressor #4: Class Workload and Rigor

-While junior year of high school can be the most rigorous academic year for college-bound students, the academic pressure doesn’t always ease up during senior year.
-Many high school seniors continue to take demanding Advanced Placement, International Baccalaureate, and honors courses to impress colleges.
-According to Research.comthree quarters (75 percent) of American high school students and half of middle school students described themselves as “often or always feeling stressed” by schoolwork.
+While junior year of high school can be the most rigorous academic year for college-bound students, many high school seniors continue to take demanding Advanced Placement, International Baccalaureate, and honors courses to impress colleges.
+While just 8 percent of the students we surveyed cited more demanding courses as their biggest source of stress, other surveys site higher percentages.
+For example, according to Research.comthree quarters (75 percent) of American high school students and half of middle school students described themselves as “often or always feeling stressed” by schoolwork.

 STRESSOR #5: Life after graduation

-High school graduation is generally a time of celebration, but for a very small percentage of the students we surveyed, just 2 percent, life after high school was their biggest source of stress.
+High school graduation is generally a time of celebration, but for 5 percent of the students we surveyed, life after high school was their biggest source of stress.
 This could be because college is unknown, or because they find the looming responsibilities of adulthood a little daunting.
-As one student said, “The thought of living on my own is a stressor.”

 HOW DID STRESS AFFECT HIGH SCHOOL SENIORS?